 Margaret Benefiel

 Margaret served as Shalem’s Executive Director from 2015 to 2025.
-Margaret holds a PhD in Spirituality from Catholic University and an M.A. in Theology from Earlham School of Religion.
+A Quaker minister, she holds a PhD in Spirituality from Catholic University and an M.A. in Theology from Earlham School of Religion.
 She is a graduate of Shalem’s Nurturing the Call: Spiritual Guidance Program.
 She is co-director of Heart Longings: An Invitation to the Contemplative Path, and co-leads Shalem’s Assisi pilgrimage, In the Footsteps of St. Francis and St. Clare.
 She has authored or co-edited 7 books, including Soul Food, Crisis Leadership, The Soul of Higher Education, The Soul of Supervision, The Soul of a Leader, Soul at Work, and Hidden in Plain Sight, and has published numerous articles and book chapters.

 Chuck McCorkle

-Chuck, part of our pilgrimage leadership team, holds a BFA in Fine Arts and an MSW in clinical social work.
+Chuck holds a BFA in Fine Arts and an MSW in clinical social work.
 He is currently a docent at the National Gallery of Art where he leads tours and facilitates virtual programs.
 He has long felt a strong spiritual connection with art and contemplative practice.
 Visio Divina, a practice he loves to share, employs art to help us connect to the conversations we already hold in our hearts.
 In the mid 1980’s, he relinquished his role as a practicing artist to follow a calling to do AIDS work.
 During those years there were moments when, completely depleted, he was filled with an ineffable love.
 The writing of Angela of Foligno helped him put those experiences into a larger context.
 Walking in the footsteps of Francis and Clare these many years continues to offer him lessons in simplicity, faithfulness, and prayer.

 Next Steps